yssource/rhai/README.md

 [`Engine::new_raw`](#raw-engine) creates a _raw_ engine which does not register _any_ utility functions.
 This makes the scripting language quite useless as even basic arithmetic operators are not supported.
-Selectively include the necessary operators by loading specific [packages](#packages) while minimizing the code footprint.
+Selectively include the necessary functionalities by loading specific [packages](#packages) to minimize the footprint.
+Packages are sharable (even across threads via the [`sync`] feature), so they only have to be created once.

 Related
 -------